DIAGNijmegen/website-content/content/pages/vacancies/aaa-detection-ct.md

 Using our large research database of CT scans acquired in Radboudumc, it may be possible to improve the existing algorithm to accurately segment and measure the aorta also in abnormal CTs and develop a robust solution to this problem.
 We also would like to see if a computer algorithm can detect small changes over time because many patients get multiple CT scans and it is known that aortas can become enlarged with time at a mean rate that is initially slow and then suddenly starts to increase rapidly.
 Radiologist now do not routinely measure the aortic diameter at corresponding places and may miss such growth patterns.

+## Data
+In our group we have a database of over 200,000 CT studies.
+Using the radiology reports and natural language processing, we expect to be able to retrieve a large number of AAA cases.
+This exercise is part of the project.

 ## Results
 The algorithm you will develop should be made available as a Docker container on [https://grand-challenge.org/algorithms/](https://grand-challenge.org/algorithms/).
 It can then be applied to CT scans from hospitals that use the grand-challenge infrastructure.
+We also encourage you to write a scientific publication on the results of the project.

 ## Requirements
 - Students Artificial Intelligence, Data Science, Computer Science or similar in the final stages of their Master education